 MailMate goes one step further with respect to mailbox subscriptions and adds the concept of client-side subscriptions as opposed to the server-side subscriptions described above.
 Client-side subscriptions are maintained locally by MailMate.
 This has the advantage that you can can use MailMate for a selected set of mailboxes and still have other mailboxes appear in other email applications, or in MailMate itself on another machine.
 It can also be used for handling Gmail accounts as an alternative to server-side subscriptions.
 Currently, it is not possible to subscribe to a mailbox client-side if it is not subscribed server-side.

 Note that some email clients do not (and cannot be configured to) respect server-side subscription states and simply synchronize all mailboxes in the personal namespace.
 Therefore you cannot unsubscribe a mailbox in MailMate and then expect it to work for all other email clients as well.

 IMAP does not support the Gmail model.
 If a message needs to be in multiple mailboxes then it must be duplicated.
-IMAP supports so-called keywords (flags), but Google decided not to use these for labels.
-The main reasons (good or bad) are probably that IMAP keywords are/were not well supported by many email clients and it would require users to manually setup smart mailboxes for all their Gmail labels.
-Instead, Google chose a different approach which can be best described as a hack.
+Instead, IMAP supports so-called keywords (flags), but Google decided to not use these for labels.
+The main reasons (good or bad) are probably that IMAP keywords are/were not well supported by many email clients and that it would require users to manually setup smart mailboxes for all their Gmail labels.
+Google chose a different approach which can be best described as a hack.